 Freesia is in good overall physical health after experiencing some minor drug withdrawal symptoms after delivery.
 Freesia sometimes needs extra help regulating her emotions and is generally respectful and responsive to supportive input from her teachers and foster mother.
 Freesia attends a school for children with mild intellectual disabilities, where she is making steady academic progress.
 She also receives speech therapy and has good cooperative relationships with her teachers and classmates.

 Freesia needs an adoptive family with access to excellent educational and therapeutic resources, who will provide the loving, patient and encouraging care she needs to thrive and reach her fullest potential.
 Freesia’s adoptive family should understand and be open to the unknowns of prenatal exposure.

-Currently we are only able to accept families in states with Holt branch offices, including Alaska, California, Iowa, Illinois, Kansas, Missouri, Nebraska, New Jersey, New York, Oregon, Pennsylvania, South Dakota, Washington and Wisconsin.
+Currently we are only able to accept families in states with Holt branch offices, including California, Iowa, Illinois, Kansas, Missouri, Nebraska, New Jersey, New York, Oregon, Pennsylvania, South Dakota, Washington and Wisconsin.